 Tobacco use remains the leading cause of preventable death and disease in the United States and in Texas.
-To address this enormous toll, the American Lung Association in Texas calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Texas' elected officials:

-- Restore funding for tobacco prevention and cessation programs that was significantly cut in years 2018 and 2019;
+- Restore funding for tobacco prevention and cessation programs that was significantly cut in 2017;

 - Continue to pass comprehensive local smokefree ordinances to builds towards a statewide smokefree law; and

-- Increasing the minimum legal sales age for tobacco products to 21.
+- Increase the minimum sales age for tobacco products to 21.

 The Texas Legislature only meets in odd numbered years, so in 2018 the American Lung Association in Texas and its partners in the Smokefree Texas coalition worked in communities around the state to pass local smokefree ordinances.
 Fort Worth implemented its local smokefree law in March 2018 becoming the last major city in Texas to prohibit smoking in virtually all public places and workplaces.
 Texas currently has 104 cities with comprehensive smokefree ordinances protecting more than 12.5 million citizens from the harmful effects of secondhand smoke.